SIP-311: snxUSD Teleporters (V3)

 Overview

-functions to the snxUSD token with appropriate validations and fee capture functionality.
+Teleporters involve adding transferCrossChain and ccipReceive functions to the snxUSD token with appropriate validations and fee capture functionality.

 Rationale

 We propose making the transfer function available on the snxUSD proxy, rather than the core system proxy.
-This is an extension of the ERC-20 interface (which already essentially includes a "same-chain transfer" function).
+This is an extension of the ERC-20 interface (which already essentially includes a "same-chain" transfer function).

 This proposal entails collecting fees in ETH, rather than snxUSD, for the following reasons:

-- Users will always receive the same amount of snxUSD that they have transferred.
+• Users will always receive the same amount of snxUSD that they have transferred.

-- This is the most efficient method to collect fees, as no additional token transfers are involved in the transaction.
+• This is the most efficient method to collect fees, as no additional token transfers are involved in the transaction.

-- Users are already paying ETH for gas fees to execute the transaction.
+• Users are already paying ETH for gas fees to execute the transaction.

 Future SIPs could involve additional fee payment methods (such as snxUSD), alternative fee structures, and circuit-breaking functionality for added security.

-- Confirm that the sender has a sufficient balance of snxUSD to transfer.
+• Confirm that the sender has a sufficient balance of snxUSD to transfer.

 ccipReceive(Any2EVMMessage calldata message)

-data in the message correspond to a legitimate deployment of the snxUSD token. - Mint the amount of snxUSD tokens to the destination address, as specified in the message's
+• Transfer the amount of minted snxUSD tokens to the destination address, as specified in the message's data.

 Note that this function must conform to the existing CCIP interface.